verifast/verifast/README.md

 These "nightly" builds are very stable and are recommended.
 Still, named releases are available [here](https://github.com/verifast/verifast/releases).
 (An archive of older named releases is [here](https://people.cs.kuleuven.be/~bart.jacobs/verifast/releases/).)

 Simply extract the files from the archive to any location in your filesystem.
-All files in the archive are in a directory named `verifast-HASH` where `HASH` is the Git commit hash.
+All files in the archive are in a directory named `verifast-COMMIT` where `COMMIT` describes the Git commit.
 For example, on Linux:

     tar xzf ~/Downloads/verifast-nightly.tar.gz
     cd verifast-<TAB>  # Press Tab to autocomplete